emkor/audiopyle/README.md

 ![audiopyle](http://i.imgur.com/NDGeQg5.png)

-Distributed, scalable, Docker-based app for extracting features from audio files.
+Docker-based app for extracting features from audio files.
 Makes use of standard VAMP plugins for feature extraction.

+## Usage:
+TO DO

+## Development:
+- Glossary: TO DO
+- APIs: TO DO
+- Feature visualization: TO DO
+- Tips: TO DO